Graduate Program FAQs

-Both personal statements and the Critical Writing Sample are very important.
+Both personal statements and the critical writing sample are very important.
 This is the place where the admissions committee will be best able to gauge a candidate’s readiness for doctoral research.
 Candidates should choose the critical writing sample that best exemplifies their critical capacities as theorists, historians, ethnographers, and/or as cultural critics.
 Ideally, the writing sample will be in dialogue with a candidate’s statement of research interests, though we understand that some candidates’ “best” writing samples might be somewhat outside declared research interests.
 Candidates who have been away from academia for a while are encouraged to take the time to develop a new or revised well-researched and critically sophisticated writing sample.
-While the personal statements are fairly brief, the critical writing samples should ideally be around 15 to 20 pages.
+While the personal statements are fairly brief (usually 2-3 pages each, double spaced), the critical writing sample should be 15 to 20 pages, double spaced.

 How important are letters of recommendation?

 The letters of recommendation are very important.
 The letters should speak as best as possible to a candidate’s readiness for and interest in doctoral research.
 While one of three letters might speak to a candidate’s skills as an artist, administrator, or activist, at least two letters should speak knowledgeably about the candidate’s abilities as a researcher and writer.